DreymaR/BigBagKbdTrixPKL/Files/README.md

 * Help Image Generator, using my KLD format in an SVG image template.
 With search/replace this is turned into a key glyph image.
 	- You'll need an Inkscape (Scalable Vector Graphics program) install.
 A good option is portable Inkscape from PortableApps.com.
 	- You can choose whether to make shift state images only or a full image set with all shift states for all deadkeys.
 The latter takes time!
 	- The HIG can be used from the menu when Advanced Mode is set.
-Its settings file is in PKL_eD\ImgGenerator.
+Its settings file is in Files\ImgGenerator.
 	- In the HIG settings file you can control replacement characters used in a marking layer; anything written to it will show in bold yellow.
 	- The SVG image template file is in the same location.
 You could use another template and specify it in the HIG settings file.
 	- If you don't want the dead keys marked in yellow for instance, you could save the SVG template with that layer hidden.
-	- You can make full layout images showing keys as well, by combining with a PKL_eD\ImgBackground image of choice.
+	- You can make full layout images showing keys as well, by combining with a Files\ImgBackground image of choice.
 I use the GIMP for that.

 **MAPPINGS**
 * Updated and added several layouts, including locale and script variants.